Generalized moonshine II: Borcherds products: Introduction

 In this paper, we are interested in automorphic functions derived from modular functions, infinite dimensional Lie algebras, and the generalized moonshine conjecture.
 We use the machinery of automorphic infinite products to construct Lie algebras, and apply distinguished structural features of the Lie algebras to reduce the conjecture to some precisely stated hypotheses motivated by conformal field theory.

-Let $\HH$ denote the complex upper half plane, and let $j: \HH \to \C$ be Dedekind's $j$-function.
-It is characterized as the unique holomorphic function that is invariant under the action of $SL_2(\Z)$ by M\"obius transformations, with a simple pole of residue one at infinity, and a zero at a third root of unity.
+Let $\HH$ denote the complex upper half-plane, and let $j: \HH \to \C$ be Klein's modular invariant.
+It is characterized as the unique holomorphic function on $\HH$ that is invariant under the action of $SL_2(\Z)$ by M\"obius transformations, with a simple pole of residue one at infinity, and a zero at a third root of unity.
 The function $j$ is invariant under translation by one, so it admits a Fourier expansion $j(\tau) = q^{-1} + 744 + 196884q + \dots$, where $q = e^{2\pi i \tau}$, $\tau \in \HH$.
 We shall consider an alternative normalization by defining $J(\tau) = j(\tau) - 744$.
-This function is also holomorphic and invariant under $SL_2(\Z)$, and it is the unique such function whose Fourier expansion $\sum_n c(n) q^n$ has the form $q^{-1} + O(q)$, i.e., $c(-1) = 1$ and $c(0) = 0$.
+This function is also holomorphic and invariant under $SL_2(\Z)$, and it is the unique such function whose Fourier expansion $\sum_n c(n) q^n$ has the form $q^{-1} + O(q)$, i.e., $c(n) = 0$ for $n<-1$, $c(-1) = 1$, and $c(0) = 0$.
 During the 1980s, Koike, Norton, and Zagier independently proved the following remarkable formula:

 One of the most interesting qualities of this identity is that the left side of the equation is a difference of two single-variable power series, while there is no obvious reason for the same to be true for the infinite product on the right side.
 The cancellation of all mixed terms $p^iq^j, ij \neq 0$ implies infinitely many equations relating the coefficients $c(n)$.
 For example, the vanishing of the $pq^2$ term on the right side implies $c(4) = c(3) + \binom{c(1)}{2}$, i.e., $20245856256 = 864299970 + \binom{196884}{2}$.